ananthakumaran/paisa/docs/reference/import.md

 three components.

 !!! example "Experimental"
-    PDF support is in an experimental stage and may not consistently detect rows accurately.
+    PDF support is in an experimental stage and may not accurately detect rows.

 1) File Preview - You can drag and drop files here to preview the